 Once the rice is cooked and the liquid is absorbed, add the beans and salt.
 Stir to combine.

+Preheat oven to 400.
 Place the pepper halves open-side-up in a 9×13 pan.
-Fill each pepper half with a spoonful of the rice mixture.
+Divide the rice mixture among the peppers.

 Serve with a fork and knife!
 We usually serve 2 halves to each person as a complete dinner.
 Enjoy!